Sydney Harbour. See the world’s greatest natural harbour on the Sydney Bus Tour

 This is the most stunning harbour in the world.
 Fact.
 Just look at it.
 A vast amount of water, a beautifully calm natural harbour and 240 kilometres of shoreline - no wonder it’s a natural playground for everyone who likes water.
 Technically-speaking, it’s a drowned river, or ‘ria’, and it stretches inland for 19 kilometres (12 miles).

 Lieutenant James Cook made the first recorded European discovery of Sydney Harbour in 1770.
 He named the inlet after Sir George Jackson, one of the Lord Commissioners of the British Admiralty.
 He must have been amazed by the natural beauty he had sailed into, and you will be too.

 Get onto the water

 You can hop off your Sydney Bus Tour at a variety of stops around the harbour’s edge.
 Wherever you disembark you’ll find lots to do, but for a real experience of Sydney Harbour's famed beauty try to get out on the water.
-You’ll notice boats galore, so grab the opportunity to take a ferry ride or a cruise, or even hire a yacht with its own captain.
+You’ll notice boats galore, so grab the opportunity to take a ferry ride, sightseeing cruise, or even hire a yacht with its own captain.

 The harbour is so vast that there are a number of islands nestled within it.
 Cockatoo Island was a penal colony, where many convicts were incarcerated, and is now on the UNESCO World Heritage list.
 You can take ferries between the islands to explore the harbour.